eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 excerpt: "I spent ages trying to topic model when it was the opposite of what I should've been doing."
 tags:
-    - ml
-    - nlp
-    - lda
+    - machine learning
-    - tsne
+    - natural language processing
-    - topic modelling
     - reddit
 header:
   teaser: /assets/images/lda-sucks.png